abhisheks008/ML-Crate/World Crime Rates Analysis/Model/README.md

 5. With this, I decided to separate the cities and their countries as that would help me to do some analysis based only on countries.
 6. In doing this, there arose a problem with US and Canadian cities as their name had their state plus country, so I resolved that.
 7. Then, I proceeded to find out the top ten coutries with highest crime index and top 10 countries with highest safety index.
+8. I also plotted the top 10 safe and top 10 unsafe cities with their crime and safety indices respectively.

 **MODELS USED**